Falling in Food Pits

 Kimberly Taylor

 P.S.
-Do you struggle with overeating sugar?
-If so, you are not alone!
+Have you struggled with binge eating?
+If so, you are not alone.

 About the author